-The SUD Provider begins the authorization process by 1) Enrolling or requesting client in SmartCare Client Programs, 2. checking the client's Medi-Cal eligibility, which is not a requirement for services, and communicating client's Medi-Cal eligibility to Optum when calling in initial authorization requests, and by 3)completing the required intake/admission documentation (See the SUDURM for further details).
+The SUD Provider begins the authorization process by checking the client's Medi-Cal eligibility, which is not a requirement for services, and by completing the required intake/admission documentation (See the SUDURM for further details).
 If the client meets criteria for admission, the SUD Program will complete the SUD Residential Authorization Request form or the Adolescent Initial Level of Care Assessment form to establish medical necessity and submit it to Optum within 72 hours of the client's admission to the program.
 The Optum SUD Care Advocates are available for consultation by telephone at 800-798-2254 (select option 3, and then option 2) at any time before or during the authorization process.
 Residential programs are encouraged to consult should they have questions regarding a client's needs, documentation, or other questions related to authorization.

 The SUD Program will notify the Optum SUD Care Advocate of the initial authorization request via telephone and will provide demographic information.
 The SUD Provider will then fax the Optum fax coversheet with the SUD Residential Authorization Request form or the Adolescent Initial Level of Care Assessment form to Optum at 855-244-9359.
-Upon receipt of the authorization request, Optum will: verify Medi-Cal eligibility, check SmartCare Client Programs review the clinical documentation, consider Provider's request for ASAM Level of Care 3.1, 3.3, or 3.5, and enter the information into the designated data system.
+Upon receipt of the authorization request, Optum will: verify Medi-Cal eligibility, review the clinical documentation , consider Provider's request for ASAM Level of Care 3.1, 3.3, or 3.5, and enter the information into the designated data system.
 The Optum clinician will make an authorization determination within twenty-four (24 hours) of receipt of a complete initial authorization request and will notify the SUD Provider.
 See Quick Guide posted on the Optum site.